jong-un-crypto/contracts-examples/social-db/README.md

 The path pattern is a string that can contain wildcards.
 For example:

-- `alice.near/profile/**` will match the entire profile data of account `alice.near`.
+- `alice.unc/profile/**` will match the entire profile data of account `alice.unc`.
-- `alice.near/profile/*` will match all the fields of the profile, but not the nested objects.
+- `alice.unc/profile/*` will match all the fields of the profile, but not the nested objects.
-- `alice.near/profile/name` will match only the name field of the profile.
+- `alice.unc/profile/name` will match only the name field of the profile.
 - `*/widget/*` will match all the widgets of all the accounts.

 ```rust